sekharmamidi97/Echo-Books-Capstone-Project/README.md

 including the title, author, setting, and character, view newly added books and authors.
 If a user becomes a registered member of the site, they will have access to additional features.

 ## **Site Pages (Screen Capture)**
+- Search By Title
+- Search By Author
 - Registration Page
 - Login Page